-In March 2020, the bank agreed with the Group on the postponement of the repayment of loan for 6 months starting from March 2020.
-The postponement was free of any profit or fees during the extended six months.
+In March 2020, the bank provided Covid-19 support to the Group by deferring the repayment of the loan for 6 months starting from March 2020.
+This deferment is free of any profit or fees during the extended six months.